Dragon Tree (Dracaena draco)

-When choosing a site for your Dragon Tree it is important to bear in mind that it is a long-living tree that, when grown in best conditions, can reach 10-12 metres in height.
-The multi-headed specimens make excellent feature trees in a dry or water wise garden scheme or, as a centre piece in a courtyard or patio area.
+When choosing a site for your Dragon Tree it is important to bear in mind that it is a long-living tree that, when grown in the best conditions, can reach 10-12 metres in height.
+The multi-headed specimens make excellent feature trees in a dry or water-wise garden scheme or, as a centrepiece in a courtyard or patio area.
 Single-crown trees look fantastic when planted in groups but they will become multi-headed as they age.

-It also makes a great house or office plant due to its tolerance of lower light levels.
+It also makes a great house or office plant due to its tolerance to lower light levels.

-The Dragon Tree is not fussy when it comes to soil conditions so it can be planted in any loose, well drained soil.
-The only requirement to be aware of it that it does not like to have its roots sat in water, therefore good drainage is essential.
+The Dragon Tree is not fussy when it comes to soil conditions so it can be planted in any loose, well-drained soil.
+The only requirement to be aware of is that it does not like to have its roots set in water, therefore good drainage is essential.